 Account and Order Management

-All of the details for an individual account or order are available on one screen, giving customer support everything they need at a quick glance.
+All the details for an individual account or order are available on one screen giving the customer support team everything they need at a quick glance.

 Ultra allows Scientific American to create email triggers based on almost any user action on the site, and then customize the communication that is sent.
 Customer support can also manually trigger specific emails from within the admin.
 For instance, from an order detail page in Ultra, support can choose to send an order confirmation email, and customize the email before it is sent

 Beyond the technology platform and administration functionality, Ultra provides Scientific American with marketing tools which can be used to gain more flexibility, speed to market and marketing intelligence than ever before.